Fall 2014 textbook list

 The Fall 2014 ECE textbook list is available online for students.

 For current prerequisites for a particular course, and to view course offerings for a particular semester, see the Virginia Tech Course Timetables.

-Computers of the future will require the ability to interact more readily with the three-dimensional world.
-Although the ability to "see" is easy for humans, it has proven remarkably difficult to develop vision-related algorithms for a machine.
-This course introduces issues and approaches that are needed in this area.
-Applications of computer vision include autonomous vehicle navigation, industrial automation, robotics, content-based search in image databases, face and gesture recognition, and aids for the seeing-impaired.
+Computers increasingly require the ability to "see" their surroundings in order to interact with humans and with the three-dimensional world.
+This course introduces theory and techniques for analyzing the content of images.
+Applications of computer vision include robotics, autonomous vehicle navigation, industrial automation, content-based search in image databases, face and gesture recognition, and aides for the seeing-impaired.

 Typically offered: Fall.
 Program Area: Computers.

 This material is appropriate for the 5000 level.
 This class will apply extensive and in-depth knowledge that builds on undergraduate learning through a conceptual understanding of the specialization.

 - implement various ways of extracting features from images

 - segment an image into meaningful regions